 Yes, recyclables can be dropped off at the Township's Recycling Center, located at 1600 River Road.

-7:00 AM to 2:45 PM, Friday through Sunday, except Township holidays.
-The Recycling Center is closed on Monday through Thursday and Township holidays.
+7:00 AM to 2:45 PM, Friday, Saturday and Sunday, The Recycling Center is closed Monday through Thursday and Township holidays.

 Please refer to the recycling calendar.